How To Number Cells In Google Sheets

 How to Number Cells in Google Sheets

 Google Sheets is a powerful and popular spreadsheet program that allows users to organize, analyze, and visualize data.
 One common task when working with data in Google Sheets is numbering cells.
 This article will provide a step-by-step guide on how to number cells in Google Sheets, along with some tips and tricks to make the process easier.
-(See Also: How To Make Conditional Formatting In Google Sheets)
+(See Also: How To Make An Expense Report On Google Sheets)

 Using the “ROW” and “COLUMN” functions